-GAP works well for SIM.K1 but underestimates K for the other two cases.
-This is probably due to the stepwise nature of this procedure.
-Judging from Figures S2(d) and S3(d) in Supplementary Materials, the Gap statistic is maximized at K=5 and K=27 for SIM.K5 and SIM.K25, respectively.
-So a "global" GAP which selects the global maximum of the Gap statistic would work much better than its stepwise counterpart for these two scenarios.
+GAP works well for SIM.K1 but underestimates K for the other two cases, probably due to the stepwise nature of this procedure.
+Judging from Figures S2(d) and S3(d) in the Supplementary Materials, the Gap statistic is maximized at K = 5 and K = 27 for SIM.K5 and SIM.K25, respectively.
+So a "global" GAP that selects the global maximum of the Gap statistic would work much better than its stepwise counterpart for these two scenarios.
 However, this global GAP criterion would overestimate the number of clusters for SIM.K1.
 In fact, the sample mean of K (averaged over 100 repetitions) selected by the global GAP for SIM.K1 is 15.93, indicating that the global GAP is useless in this case.

-MR works very well for SIM.K25 but it overestimates K for SIM.K1 and underestimates K for SIM.K5.
-Strictly speaking, $\mathbf{MR}(K)$ is only well defined for $K \geq 2$ .
-When K = 1, $\mathbf{MR}(1)$ depends on $\mathrm{Obj}(0) \equiv 2n$ , which is prespecified and may not be reliable in practice.
-This explains why MR works poorly for SIM.K1 and this limitation is also well documented in Maitra and Ramler (2010).
+MR worked very well for SIM.K25 but it overestimated K for SIM.K1 and underestimated K for SIM.K5.
+Strictly speaking, $\mathbf{MR}(K)$ is only well defined for $K \ge 2$ .
+When K = 1, $\mathbf{MR}(1)$ depends on $Obj(0) \equiv 2n$ , which is prespecified and may not be reliable in practice.
+This explains why MR worked poorly for SIM.K1; this limitation is also well documented in Maitra and Ramler (2010).
 Moreover, MR is based on the ratio of the within-cluster similarity for consecutive K's.
 In SIM.K5, there are large changes in the within-cluster similarity when K increases from 1 to 2 and also from 2 to 3, but the changes are not prominent when K increases from 4 to 5 because the left three clusters are not well separated (see Figure S2(e) in Supplementary Materials).
-So MR tends to select a smaller number of clusters in SIM.K5.
+So MR tended to select a smaller number of clusters in SIM.K5.

 In SIMBIO.A and SIMBIO.B, AIC and BIC failed again.
-ICCC and MR work well in both cases; GAP works well in SIMBIO.A but underestimates K for SIMBIO.B, in which the percentage of signal is smaller.
-In both cases, ICCC performs better than MR and GAP in terms of MSE, but its advantage is less than in the previous simulation studies because SIMBIO.A and SIMBIO.B were generated by resampling the time course microarray data, so the distribution of the first two FPCs (Figures 5.2(f) and 5.3(f)) follow the Langevin distribution, only approximately.
-Since ICCC is derived from the Langevin distribution, The fact that it outperforms GAP and MR, neither depends on the parametric assumptions of the underlying distribution, shows that ICCC is robust to certain deviation from the Langevin model.
-Overall, it is the best method for estimating the number of clusters in all five simulation examples.
+ICCC and MR worked well in both cases; GAP worked well in SIMBIO.A but underestimated K for SIMBIO.B, in which the percentage of signal was smaller.
+In both cases, ICCC performs better than MR and GAP in terms of MSE, but its advantage was less than in the previous simulation studies because SIMBIO.A and SIMBIO.B were generated by resampling the time course microarray data, so the distribution of the first two FPCs (Figures 2(f) and 3(f)) follow the Langevin distribution, the fact that it outperformed GAP and MR, neither of which depends on the parametric assumptions of the underlying distribution, shows that ICCC is robust to certain deviations from the Langevin model.
+Overall, it was the best method for estimating the number of clusters in all five simulation examples.